dpvpro/eventcron/docs/readme.md

-# eventcron
+# Eventcron

 A modern golang implementation of the inotify cron system (incron).

 ## Overview

-eventcron is a complete rewrite of the original incron C++ project in Go.
+Eventcron is a complete rewrite of the original incron C++ project in Go.
 It provides a daemon (`eventcrond`) that monitors filesystem events using Linux inotify and executes commands when specified events occur, plus a table management utility (`eventcrontab`) similar to crontab.

 Unlike traditional cron which runs commands based on time, incron runs commands based on filesystem events like file creation, modification, or deletion.